Arpan443/Library-Management-System-/README.md

 ## Setup

 1. Clone the repo
-2. Copy `application.properties.example` to `application.properties`
+2. In application.properties there area details
 3. Fill in your PostgreSQL credentials
 4. Run `mvn spring-boot:run`